-SG&A expense was \$13.4 million in the first six months of 2023, an increase of \$6.6 million, or 99 percent, from the first six months of 2022.
-The increase was primarily driven by \$6.5 million in one-time expenses due to the closing of the Merger Transactions which included \$3.5 million of legal and professional fees, \$1.9 million of severance resulting from pre-existing employment agreements, and \$1.1 million related to stock compensation expense from accelerated share vesting per the individual stock award agreements.
-In addition, an increase in \$1.7 million due to the addition of Cibus Global and \$1.0 million of stock compensation expense related to RSAs granted as part of the completion of the Merger Transactions contributed to this increase.
-These expenses were partially offset by a \$2.9 million decrease in Legacy Calyxt expenses due to lower headcount and cost reduction efforts in preparation of the Merger Transactions.
+SG&A expense was \$22.1 million in the first nine months of 2023, an increase of \$12.2 million, or 122 percent, from the first nine months of 2022.
+The increase was primarily driven by an increase of \$6.8 million due to the addition of Cibus Global which primarily included increases in headcount and professional fees and \$3.9 million of stock compensation expense related to RSAs granted as part of the completion of the Merger Transactions, In addition, \$6.5 million in one-time expenses due to the closing of the Merger Transactions which included \$3.5 million of legal and professional fees, \$1.9 million of severance resulting from pre-existing employment agreements, and \$1.1 million related to stock compensation expense from accelerated share vesting per the individual stock award agreements contributed to this increase.
+These expenses were partially offset by a \$5.5 million decrease in Legacy Calyxt expenses due to lower headcount and cost reduction efforts in preparation of the Merger Transactions.